npham014/npham014.github.io/README.md

 This website was created to house my online portfolio consisting of About, Contact, Projects, and Testimonianal sections.

 ## Tech Stack
-This website was created using HTML/CSS (sass), React, Material-UI and Javascript
+This website was created using HTML/CSS (sass), React, Material-UI, and Javascript